hdShang/arxiv-daily/docs/cs-CV/2025-06-27/papers/250621835v3-prosam-enhancing-the-robustness-of-sam-based-visual-reference-segmen.md

 ---
 layout: default
-title: ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts
+title: "ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts"
 ---

 # ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts